iotaledger/streams/README.md

 ## Examples

-We have an example in the [`examples` directory](examples/src/main.rs), which you can use as a reference when developing your own protocols with IOTA Streams.
+We have an example in the [`examples` directory](streams/examples/full-example/main.rs), which you can use as a reference when developing your own protocols with IOTA Streams.

-A `no_std` version can be found in [`iota-streams-app-channels-example` directory](iota-streams-app-channels-example/src/main.rs)

 ## Supporting the project